The Excessive Fear of Obese People

 Relaxation techniques include meditation and controlled breathing.
 When in public and within sight of a fat person, breathe in and out until you get your fears and your breathing under control.
 You will realize that this relaxes your mind and releases anxiety.

-Look Into Support Groups
+Look into Support Groups

 Professional Help